 No one is entitled to freebies.
 But let's talk about why we're fond of giving free shirts to (presumably) well-paid people anyway.

-I'm a community manager & community builder.
+I'm a developer evangelist & community builder.
 When it comes to software, "community" can feel like an abstraction.
 What does "community" even mean, right?

 A community is comprised of people who share an attribute that's important to them, that feels distinct from those who don't have it in common, and which is tied to a sense of personal identity.

 "I live in San Francisco" is a statement of geographical fact; whereas "I am a San Franciscan" reflects an aspect of my identity.
 My sense of belonging to something that will outlast me.
 My passion & loyalties.
 San Francisco is my community.
 I feel this way about other things, too.
 Ruby community has its flaws, but it's a community I am invested in long-term regardless of what else I'm doing.

 "What does this have to do with t-shirts?" you might be wondering.

 Let's circle back to the question of why the heck we give away swag shirts.
 Some reasons:

 We need people's passive help in getting the project or brand known better.